“Allopathic medicine” is a term that is sometimes used to refer to modern or mainstream medicine. Other names for allopathic medicine include:

 - other therapies and procedures

 Other types or approaches to medicine are referred to as complementary and alternative medicine (CAM), or integrative medicine.
-Alternative approaches by definition require stopping of all western medicine.

 The word “allopathic” comes from the Greek “allos” — meaning “opposite” — and “pathos” — meaning “to suffer.”